-The collections of the Channel Islands Family History Society are hosted by the Trust at Jersey Archive.
+The collections of CIFHS are hosted by the Trust at Jersey Archive.
 The CIFHS provide volunteers at the Archive to assist members of the public with their family history enquiries.
-CIFHS and the Trust both promote the collections through websites, leaflets and open days/family history events.
+CIFHS and the Trust both promote the collections through websites, leaflets and open days/ family history events.
 There were no other material transactions between the Trust and CIFHS in the year.

-National Trust for Jersey (NTfJ)
+National Trust for Jersey (NTFJ)

 The NTfJ are the owners of Hamptonne and are party to a usufruct with the Société Jersiaise.
-Jersey Heritage manage the site under a 99-year lease with the Société which commenced in 2018.
+Jersey Heritage manage the site under a 99-year lease with the Société, which commenced in 2018.